 The kind of herbs that:

 Medicinal mushrooms, amongst other adaptogenic herbs, fall into this category.
 (Yes, these mushrooms are technically classified as herbs.)
 Right now people are waking up to the fact that herbs like this even exist and that they can easily be included in our usual diet while rocking life in the Western world.
 This is one of the easiest ways to Trojan horse wild foods into a Western diet, and at SuperFeast we love watching how transformational it is for a person (or family) when they start weaving these foods into their diet.
+We have a tonne of epic recipes Trojan horsing our herbs into delicious meals.

 Seeing that it has finally caught on that medicinal mushrooms are amazing for gut health, they’re now getting way more attention.
 The movement and awareness around optimising digestive tract health is AMAZING with probiotics, fibre and clays stealing the show, but now the functional role of mushrooms in restoring gut health is beginning to be recognised as well.